nvrtsky/crm-tourist-agency/replit.md

 ### Technical Decisions
 The system employs dynamic geography for event city tracking, a standalone design (no external CRM integrations), backend-automated notification strategy, and a refined lead data separation architecture.
 Initial tourist entries are auto-created, and comprehensive tourist data completeness is indicated.

-**Incremental Tourist Auto-Conversion**: The `autoConvertLeadToEvent` function supports both batch and incremental conversion modes.
-When a lead has an assigned event, adding new tourists triggers a short-circuit path that immediately creates dedicated contacts (with `leadTouristId` linkage) and deals for the new tourist.
-Group management logic reuses existing family groups for multi-tourist leads or creates new groups as needed, ensuring consistent family grouping across batch and incremental conversions.
-This eliminates race conditions and guarantees that all tourists appear in EventSummary immediately after creation.

 ## External Dependencies
 -   **Frontend**: React, TypeScript, Wouter, TanStack Query, Shadcn UI, Tailwind CSS
 -   **Backend**: Express.js, TypeScript, Drizzle ORM, Passport.js, bcrypt